PratapSingh-lang/User-Management-Spring-Security/README.md

 * JDK 17+
 * Maven 3+

+## Change Database Configuration as per your Setup
 To build and run the project, follow these steps:

 * Clone the repository: `git clone https://github.com/PratapSingh-lang/User-Management-Spring-Security.git`